fabrice-rossi/mixvlmc/README.md

 but could depend on states at time $t-3$ and $t-2$ if the state was 0 at time $t-1$.
 A collection of past states that determines completely the transition probabilities is a *context* of the VLMC.
-Read `vignette("context-trees")` for details about contexts and context tree.
+Read `vignette("context-trees")` for details about contexts and context tree, and (see `vignette("variable-length-markov-chains")` for a more detailed introduction to VLMC.

 VLMC with covariates (COVLMC) are extension of VLMC in which transition probabilities (probabilities of the next state given the past) can be